groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md

 ## TextStorageSettings property

 The [TextStorageSettings](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/textstoragesettings) property allows you to specify the settings for saving the text of indexed documents in an index.
 The default value is null, which means that document texts are not stored.
-Detailed information on saving the text of indexed documents in an index is presented on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on saving the text of indexed documents in an index is presented on the page [Storing text of indexed documents]({{< ref "search/net/developer-guide/advanced-usage/indexing/storing-text-of-indexed-documents.md" >}})).

 ## UseCharacterReplacements property

 The [UseCharacterReplacements](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/usecharacterreplacements) property allows you to set the value indicating whether to perform character replacements during the indexing process or not.
 The default value is false.
-Details on replacing characters during indexing are provided on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Details on replacing characters during indexing are provided on the page [Character replacement during Indexing]({{< ref "search/net/developer-guide/advanced-usage/indexing/character-replacement-during-indexing.md" >}}).

 ## UseStopWords property

 The [UseStopWords](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/usestopwords) property allows you to specify a value indicating whether to use stop words during indexing or not.
 Stop words are frequently used words that do not carry a semantic load, which are removed from an index to reduce its size.
 The default value for this parameter is true.
-Detailed information on stop words and their use is presented on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on stop words and their use is presented on the page [Indexing with stop words]({{< ref "search/net/developer-guide/advanced-usage/indexing/indexing-with-stop-words.md" >}}).

 ## UseRawTextExtraction property